Naturaily/Naturaily-netlify/_career/frontend-developer-vue-js.md

 ---
 published: true
-long-title: Frontend Developer (Vue.js) - check the job offer and apply
 title: Frontend Developer (Vue.js)
+meta-title-inset: check the job offer and apply
 description: >-
   We need you to be: experienced in software development (min.
 2 years), acquainted with the following technologies: JS ES6+, Vue.js, HTML, CSS/SCSS, aware of front-end performance